Best rental yields in Paris

 This district is home to the Célestins convent, which has existed since the 14th century.
 Initially a district of convents, then a military site and commercial port, it is now a leisure area between the Seine and the Bastille.
 In this district, 60% of the properties are for rent.

-The 18th arrondissement of Paris is one of the most popular and touristic districts of the capital and is also the third most populated in the city with 199.956 inhabitants in 2020.
+The 18th arrondissement of Paris is one of the most popular and touristic districts of the capital and is also the third most populated in the city with 199.956 inhabitants.
 It is made up of two old communes that merged in 1860: Montmartre and La Chapelle.
 The 18th arrondissement is popular with locals and visitors alike.

 Indeed, it is full of historical monuments and attractions such as the Moulin Rouge, the Sacré Coeur located at the top of the Montmartre hill, the Place des Abbesses, the old Montmartre, the Rocher de la Sorcière or the Bateau-Lavoir artists’ residence.
 Very well located on the right bank of the Seine, near Clichy, Saint-Ouen and Seine-Saint-Denis, the 18th arrondissement is home to theatres, restaurants and lively districts with its cabarets and its Place Pigalle, which straddles the 9th.